 - Although being a practitioner of Shambhala Buddhism is not required, a respect for the Shambhala teachings and an openness to explore the Shambhala path is strongly encouraged

 - A commitment to uphold Our Values and Code of Conduct

 - A desire to live in rustic living conditions, rugged terrain and isolated location – we are one hour away from physical and mental health care, and there is no regular shuttle service or public transportation.
 We cannot accommodate pets at this time.

-- The desire and ability to make and fulfill a long-term commitment (minimum of one year for core staff positions) after a 90-day trial period
+- The desire and ability to make and fulfill a long-term commitment (minimum of one year for core staff positions)

 - Authorization to work in the US

 - A commitment to participate in community life through weekly service shifts (washing dishes, cleaning shared spaces), events, meetings, and classes